Skip to main content

 Each agent instance (terminal, context window) gets a unique session ID.
 This ensures:

-• Agent A's work is reviewed by Agent B (no self-approval)
+• Agent A's work is reviewed by an independent session (no self-review)

 • Handoffs between contexts are explicit and trackable

-• Review history shows which session made which changes
+• Review history shows which session implemented, which recorded the review, and which closed

 Multi-Agent Workflows